Join the INTEREST LIST to be the first to know about next year's class sessions

 Now more than ever, it is vital for us to come together to reconnect and to remember what it means to be human and female, in order to nurture a thriving future.

-What to Expect in This Weekend Rewilding Retreat:
+What to Expect in This Women’s Rewilding Retreat:

-Over the course of four days, we will gather for morning and afternoon sessions with a wonderful group of wise women.
-There will be time for discussion, reflection, ceremony, exploration, hands on learning, and space for dropping in with ourselves, the land, and each other.
+Over the course of four days, we will gather for morning, afternoon, and sometimes evening sessions with a wonderful group of wise women of all ages.
+There will be time for deep sharing, reflection, ceremony, creative expression, hands on learning and attunement to the land, ourselves, and each other.

 We will create a container together during this time that allows for depth and integration.
 There will be invitations to lean into vulnerable spaces, providing fertile ground for new growth.
-Within this there will be moments for learning new skills, for coming together as a group, for one-on-one connections with sisters, and for quiet contemplation with ourselves and one of our greatest teachers, the living Earth.
+Within this there will be moments for learning new skills, for coming together as a group, for one-on-one connections with sisters, and for quiet contemplation with ourselves and our greatest teacher the living Earth.

 Please note: this weekend of rewilding for women involves spiritual practices such as prayer and ritual, but it is not a religious class.
-Animism, or the belief that there is Spirit/aliveness in all things, was the first “religion” of humanity everywhere.
+Animism, or the belief that there is Spirit/aliveness in all things, was the first “religion” of humanity everywhere, and is infused in this retreat.
 Let us rewild our own spirits by working with the powerful, wild energies of the Earth.

 All are welcome, regardless of your personal beliefs and practices